Eriksholm: The Stolen Dream on Steam - User reviews, Price & Information

 Experience an isometric, narrative-driven stealth game and join Hanna’s adventure in the vibrant city of Eriksholm.
 The mysterious disappearance of her brother, Herman, ignites a chain of catastrophic events that will forever change their lives and the fate of the entire city.

-Eriksholm: The Stolen Dream is a stealth, narrative and story rich game developed by River End Games and published by Nordcurrent Labs.
+Eriksholm: The Stolen Dream is a stealth, real time tactics and isometric game developed by River End Games and published by Nordcurrent Labs.

 Released on July 15th 2025 is available only on Windows in 8 languages: English, French, German, Spanish - Spain, Japanese, Portuguese - Brazil, Simplified Chinese and Russian.